This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Keep in mind, the PCGS states that the prices listed are only applicable to coins graded and contained within a PCGS holder.
-It is true, however, that the majority of the pieces listed on the PCGS coin website are very similar to the prices seen elsewhere for the same coins.
+(It is true, however, that the majority of the prices listed on the PCGS coin website are very similar to the prices seen elsewhere for the same coins.)

 The CoinWeek site, first online in 1995, is a great coin website to visit if you want a great mixture of:

 - Bullion pricing